 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

-When a student bubble is working from home we will:
+- When a student cohort is working from home we will:

 • Teach the same curriculum remotely as we do in school.